The Science of Voting

 Significantly, every candidate has a realistic chance of winning in range voting.
 Voters don't need to vote for a potentially less-favored candidate simply because he has a better chance to win than their favorite candidate.
 For this reason, range voting is often touted by supporters of minority political parties.
 In fact, range voting often confers upon minority candidates a benefit called the nursery effect.
 In experiments, it turns out that people will give either an honest or a median vote to candidates who are relatively unknown; while at the same time being more likely to give the lowest votes to an opposing-party candidate that they don't like, but who may be far more experienced than the unknown candidate.
 Thus range voting can give bestow unearned support onto minority candidates.

 But some in the major political parties advocate for it as well.
 A favorite example of US Democrats is the 2000 Presidential election, won by the Republicans after recounts of the Florida vote.
 Had range voting been in effect, Florida Democrats could have expressed their support for both Al Gore and Ralph Nader, giving Nader the Florida support he'd earned but without taking any crucial support away from Gore, that many say cost him the election.
-On the flip side, Republicans who gave their vote to Ross Perot in 1992 need not have been forced to choose between he and George H.W.
+On the flip side, Republicans who gave their vote to Ross Perot in 1992 need not have been forced to choose between him and George H.W.
 Bush: They could have given both high scores, and Bush probably would have beaten Bill Clinton.
 Range voting eliminates both strategic voting and vote splitting, and in simulations, always elects the Condorcet winner.

 But going back to Arrow's theorem, this should be an impossibility.
 Range voting appears to be fair to all the voters and to all the candidates.
 Therefore, it would seem to be a violation of Arrow's theorem.
 But it turns out that it's not.
 The reason is because range voting is a numerical rating system, whereas Arrow's theorem applies to rank orderings.
 When range voting, you can give the same score to multiple candidates; you do not have to rank them in order.
 There is no requirement to always prefer one candidate over the other, so it's a different type of system than those to which Arrow's theorem applies.